Andreas-Espelund/5G_localization/README.md

 ## Getting started

+I used a venv to control packages and versions.
-To set up the project, run:
+To set up the project, run the setup script:

 ```bash
 # Allow execution privleges